-As of July 15, 2015 approximately 143 proofs of claim were outstanding (including claims that were previously identified on the Schedules), a portion of which assert, in part or in whole, unliquidated claims.
+As of October 21, 2015 approximately 143 proofs of claim were outstanding (including claims that were previously identified on the Schedules), a portion of which assert, in part or in whole, unliquidated claims.
 In the aggregate, total liquidated proofs of claim amount to \$199,265,756.
 This amount includes a claim asserted by PharmAthene in the amount of \$194,649,042 in connection with the PharmAthene Litigation.

 Separately, a contingent and unliquidated claim was filed by BARDA prior to the Bar Date in the amount of \$109,339,609 in connection with amounts BARDA identified as subject to repayment in the event that the Company fails to perform under the terms of the BARDA Contract.
-As a result of the assumption of the BARDA Contract, as described above, any claims BARDA may make under the BARDA Contract will not be treated as "Liabilities Subject to Compromise" (as described below in Note 3 to the financial statements).
+As a result of the assumption of the BARDA Contract, as described above, BARDA withdrew the claim on August 4, 2015.

-Certain proof of claims that have been filed relate to amounts which have been paid by the Company as of June 30, 2015.
+Certain proof of claims that have been filed relate to amounts which have been paid by the Company as of September 30, 2015.